Valle de los Ingenios (Valley of the Sugar Mills)

 Valle de los Ingenios © Yomangani

-This picturesque emerald valley was once the centre of the sugar trade industry, and home to the plantations that brought wealth and prosperity to Trinidad in the 18th and 19th centuries.
+This picturesque emerald valley was once the centre of the sugar trade industry in Cuba, and home to the plantations that brought wealth and prosperity to Trinidad in the 18th and 19th centuries.
 At the peak of the sugar trade there were over 70 sugar cane mills in the valley area and about 30,000 slaves working on the plantations.

 Along with Trinidad, the Valle de los Ingenios has been declared a UNESCO World Heritage Site.
 Horse riding tours to the valley, departing from Trinidad, are a popular way to see the sights and take in the beautiful surroundings.